-

 About...

 Goji Berry (Lycium Barbarum) - Goji Berry plants, also called Wolfberry, are drought tolerant and prefer well-draining soil.
-They do best in USDA zones 5 - 9, tolerating temps down to -10 F and will flourish well in the dry west or humid east.MORE FRUIT & VEGETABLE OPTIONS
+They do best in USDA zones 5 - 9, tolerating temps down to -10 F and will flourish well in the dry west or humid east.MORE FRUIT OPTIONS

 Plant Specifications: